I want to take a minute to write about a touchy subject: autism and functioning labels.

 - There is so little information online about severe autism, I feel like it’s important that people realize the difference.
 People with autism at any severity deal with the same basic issues, but a high-functioning person and a low-functioning person struggling with the same issue might appear totally different.
 And, people more severely affected by autism struggle not just more intensely but in more areas and more consistently too.

 - There’s a reason why autism is rated by doctors in severity.
 People mildly affected by autistic traits will for the most part be able to live a life close to “normal”, while people severely affected have a low chance of living an independent life.
 There are three severity levels.
 Charlie being level 3 and the most severe.
-You can read more about it here in this article of mine.
+You can read more about it here in of mine.
 Level 1 Autistic people can be gently guided into appropriate social behavior.
 Charlie doesn’t even understand most instructions so at this point he cannot even learn.
 He doesn’t even know there’s something to learn.
 It’s not set in stone but that’s how it is now.